 Whether you’re fixed with WooCommerce or you’re still choosing e-commerce platforms that would suit your needs, keep in mind that every gateway on this list provides enough quality for various purposes.
 However, the final decision will depend on your needs and preferences.

-If you enjoyed reading this article about WooCommerce payment gateways, you should read these as well:
+If you enjoyed reading this article on WooCommerce payment gateways, you should check out this one about WooCommerce shipping classes.